pact-foundation/pact.io/how_pact_works.md

 # How Pact helps - the consumer side

-Pact solves the problem of keeping the two sets of tests in sync by use of a "contract", also known as a “pact”.
+Pact solves the problem of keeping the two sets of tests in sync by use of a "contract", also known as a "pact".

 During the execution of the consumer tests, each request that is made to the mock provider is recorded into the pact file, along with its expected response.